 Other April flowering plants that I love are Brunnera, for its forget-me-not flowers and cream splashed foliage; Camellia for perfect blooms; Ceanothus for a sea of intense (but short-lived) blue flowers.
 Then there’s Daphne for its sweet, jasmine-like scent; Dicentra spectabilis (also called Lady in the Bath – I’ll explain that one another day) for delicate foliage and flowers and Heuchera, of which there are so many colours it’s incredible.

 Helleborus orientalis is another favourite, with its perfect down-turned speckled or ruffled flowers.
-They are commonly known as Christmas or Lenten roses, although there are few that do actually bloom at Christmas – most flower from January through to Easter.
-They provide invaluable company for snowdrops when little else is flowering.
+They are commonly known as Christmas or Lenten roses, although few do bloom at Christmas – most flower from January through to Easter.
+They provide valuable company for snowdrops when little else is flowering.
 There are lots of new varieties too; most are pink, purple or white or a combination of these colours, but ‘Yellow Lady’ is, well – yellow – and there is a tough lime green version called Helleborus foetidus, the ‘stinking Hellebore’ – guess why?!

 This article originally appeared in the April 2013 issue of Village Breeze magazine.

 If you would like to receive news and service offers direct to your inbox: